jckuri/Scan_Matching_Localization/README.md

 ./cloud_loc 2
 ```

-Once the project is running, tap the UP key 3 times, with delays of 1 second between taps.
+Once the project is running, click on the map and tap the UP key 3 times, with delays of 1 second between taps.
 If the green car gets left behind, run the project again and tap the UP key 3 times again.
 The second run usually produces better results than the first run does. **IMPORTANT: Never stop the Carla simulator.**

 # Video Demonstrations